 - The Raduino in the µBitx comes with only one spare analogue port.
 All other other Raduino ports are used in switching in LPFs, T/R, encoder control, etc. However, there are workarounds to reclaim ports for other purposes (by multiplexing inputs, changing out the processor, moving to an I2C display or using an I2C port expander).

-- The manufacturer’s sketch ships with some minor bugs.
-In particular, setting the CW sidetone doesn’t work, and some have found the keyer doesn’t always key correctly.
-These are minor software issues and are easily addressable with software upgrades.
+- The manufacturer’s sketch shipped with the v3 board contained some minor bugs.
+In particular, setting the CW sidetone didn’t work, and some found the keyer didn’t always key correctly.
+These were the result of minor software issues and are easily addressable with software upgrades.
 Within 2 months of the release of the µBITx , several alternative software/ hardware upgrades were available (compare options here)!
 The v4 board also came with updated firmware that addressed these issues.

-- A small number of constructors have experienced failure of the audio amplifier (TDA2822) in the v3 version.
-There seems to be a couple of causes: 1) output shorts created by using a mono plug in the stereo jack, and 2) Chip failure with the WX brand chips (that are probably not intended for 12v operation).
+- A small number of constructors experienced failure of the audio amplifier (TDA2822) in the v3 version.
+There were a couple of causes: 1) output shorts created by using a mono plug in the stereo jack, and 2) Chip failure with the WX brand chips (that are probably not intended for 12v operation).
 The WX chips should be replaced.
 Several solutions are possible (see fix here).
-Some owners of v4 main board have found distorted audio (see the fix here).
-Some owners are disappointed in the level of audio output from the v4 board, requiring an additional audio amplifier, or a change in speaker.
+Some owners of v4 main board have found distorted audio (see the fix here) while other owners were disappointed in the level of audio output.
+The v5 board reintroduced the LM386 from the BITx40 that proceeded the µBITx, and has adequate audio output.